spncrptrsn/spncrptrsn.github.io/glenrock_design.md

 [![Image](https://i.imgur.com/PShGSCj.jpg)](https://youtu.be/h333WE04yDA)

 I planned this less as a 'bad ending' and more as an 'uninquisitive ending.'
-Inquisitive players can begin to unravel the criminal conspiracy afoot in the town by learning that the tarot card reader in the town square is effectively the gatekeeper to the local drug trade.
-Interact with her without this knowledge and she'll gladly read your fortune:
+Inquisitive players can begin to unravel the criminal conspiracy in a number of ways.
+One involves questioning the townsfolk to learn that the tarot card reader acts as the gatekeeper to the Drudanae trade.
+However, interact with her without this knowledge and she'll simply read your fortune for 5 gold.

 [![Image](https://i.imgur.com/u4f2gh5.jpg)](https://youtu.be/xiIFsEYd0Lk)